CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 4: Test the application

 In this exercise, we test the deployed AKS application by ensuring it is running properly.
 First, we check the status of the pods to confirm they are running.
-Next, we monitor the service to get the public IP address of the store-front application.
+Next, we monitor the service to get the public IP address of the storefront application.
 Once the public IP is available, we open a web browser to this IP address to access and view the Azure Store app in action.
 When the application runs, a Kubernetes service exposes the application's front end to the internet.
 This process can take a few minutes to complete.

 1. Check the status of the deployed pods using the [kubectl get pods][kubectl-get] command.
 Make sure all pods are `Running` before proceeding.